SergioB-dev/HVACFormulas/README.md

 ![image](Images/overview.png)

-Thank you for taking the time to check out my HVAC App.
-This app is pretty significant to me for the following reason:
+> ## Thank you for taking the time to check out my HVAC App.
+### This app is pretty significant to me for the following reasons:

 TL;DR:
 1. It represents my transition from HVAC to Software Development